Skip to content

 filterset_fields = ["owner", "status", "created_date"]

-• With no filterset_fields, the view renders the list immediately and ignores any query parameters except page, page_size, and sort.
+• With no filterset_fields, the list renders immediately and ignores filter-style query parameters apart from page, page_size, and sort.

 class ProjectCRUDView(PowerCRUDMixin, CRUDView):